MartinvonBerg/simple-lightbox-fslight/readme.txt

 No. Plugin just uses fslightbox.js.
 Free or paid version optionally.

+= Does the plugin backup and restore my plugin-setings.json? = Yes, the Update to 1.5.0 implements a backup / restore logic for ```plugin-settings.json``` and the files in ./js/fslightbox-paid.
+This will work ONLY for all future updates to V1.6+ because the files have to be on your server .
+So, with this update it is the last time you have to save your files.
+The scripts creates the folder ```../simple-lightbox-fslight-backup``` in you Plugin-Directory which won't be deleted after Update

 == Screenshots ==
 Example lightbox.

 == Upgrade Notice ==
-Upgrade to 1.5.0+ if you want support for Youtube Videos.
+Upgrade to 1.5.0+ if you want support for Youtube Videos or want to have your settings restored automatically.
 Otherwise no upgrade is required.
 Version 1.3.1 is yet sufficient.

 == Changelog ==

 = 1.5.0 =
 Added JS to pause all running videos on Open of lightbox and pause current video on slide change.
+Added backup / restore logic for plugin-settings.json and fslightbox-paid files.

 = 1.4.0 =
 Added support for Youtube-Videos.
 (The access to the YT-JS-API is not feasible for me to CORS-Policy, so the trial to sync the running videos was stopped.)